LUSHDigital/core-mage/README.md

 ```

 ### Running tests on your local machine
 Sometimes you want to be able to run partial tests, add test flags or have your IDE run the tests for you.
-To achieve this you can start your test dependencies by running the `tests:prepare` target.
+To achieve this you can start your test dependencies by running the `tests:start` target.
 This will keep them running in the background and expose their ports to the host machine.

 ```
-$ mage tests:prepare
+$ mage tests:start
 ```

 ### Resetting your test environment to its original state
 If your tests have gotten your database in a broken state and you don't know why, you can always reset the entire test environment using the `tests:reset` target to bring it down.
-Remember you need to run `tests:prepare` again if you want to run your tests on the host machine.
+Remember you need to run `tests:start` again if you want to run your tests on the host machine.

 ```
 $ mage tests:reset